adelphi-ed-tech/au-courses/content/video-games.md

 Costikyan, G. (2002).
 I Have No Words & I Must Design: Toward a Critical Vocabulary for Games. _Proceedings of Computer Games and Digital Cultures Conference_.

+Fox, J., & Tang, W. Y. (2014).
+Sexism in online video games: The role of conformity to masculine norms and social dominance orientation. _Computers in Human Behavior_, 33, 314–320. <https://doi.org/10.1016/j.chb.2013.07.014>

 Fullerton, T. (2019). _Game design workshop: A playcentric approach to creating innovative games_.
 AK Peters/CRC Press.

 Gee, J. P. (2003).
 What video games have to teach us about learning and literacy. _Computers in Entertainment_, 1(1), 20. <https://doi.org/10.1145/950566.950595>